 As indicated above, RIPDES permits may contain narrative conditions and best management practices (BMPs) to ensure that water quality standards will be met.
 These BMPs may include operating procedures and practices to control site runoff, spillage or leaks, sludge or waste disposal, or drainage.
 However, it is necessary to identify the specific pollutants that will be used to monitor the permittee's effectiveness in implementing the BMPs.
-When determining the specific pollutants of concern, the DEM compared the allowable pollutant loads that can be discharged from point sources into the Pawtuxet River (based on the effective RIPDES permit limitations) to the pollutant loads from storm water discharges (based upon the data contained in the DEM's Technical Reports and the National Urban Runoff Program (NURP) data).
-Based upon a review of this comparison (see Attachment 1), it was determined that storm water is a significant source of Total Suspended Solids (TSS), Total Lead, and Total Zinc to the Pawtuxet River, contributing 36%, 84% and 54% of the total load to the river, respectively.
+When determining the specific pollutants of concern, the DEM previously compared the allowable pollutant loads that can be discharged from point sources into the Pawtuxet River (based on the effective RIPDES permit limitations) to the pollutant loads from storm water discharges (based upon the data contained inthe DEM's Technical Reports and the National Urban Runoff Program (NURP) data).
+Based upon a review of this comparison, it was determined that stormwater is a significant source of Total Suspended Solids (TSS), Total Lead, and Total Zinc to the Pawtuxet River, contributing 36%, 84% and 54% of the total load to the river, respectively.
 In addition, storm water is also a significant source of hydrocarbons due to the potential for runoff from commercial areas to contain automobile fluids.
 Therefore, it was determined that the permittee is a significant source of Oil & Grease.
 Contamination of storm water can also have the potential to impact the pH of the runoff.
 As a result, pH was viewed as a pollutant of concern.
-Lastly, since the main stem of the Pawtuxet River is listed as being impaired for Total Phosphorus and Enterococcus they are pollutants of concern.
+Lastly, since the main stem of the Pawtuxet River is currently listed as being impaired for Total Phosphorus and Enterococcus, they are pollutants of concern.
 As a result of this analysis, it was determined that the pollutants of concern for this facility include TSS, Total Lead, Total Zinc, Oil & Grease, Total Phosphorus, Enterococcus, and pH.
+In the current permit, BOD monitoring has been eliminated due to the removal of the dissolved oxygen impairment.